TapasKumarDutta1/ARM-Net/README.md

 - To train the model run the following code: python train.py.
 Note that parameters and paths should be set beforehand

-## Brats2020
+## BraTS2020
-Brats is a 3d dataset with 2 different labels 293 HGG and 76 LGG samples.
+BraTS 2020 dataset contains 2 different labels 293 High Grade Glioma and 76 Low Grade Glioma samples in a 3D MRI format.
 We used a stratified five fold cross validation scheme and trained the entire model in an end to end manner.

 ## Results